Survey on Combinatorial Register Allocation and Instruction Scheduling: Instruction Scheduling

 Winkel's approach solves the generated IP problems with a commercial IP solver.
-In contrast to most of the surveyed approaches, Winkel's model is demonstrated analytically to yield combinatorial problems which can be solved efficiently with IP techniques (that is, problems for which the LP relaxations provide very tight bounds)~\cite[Chapter 5]{Winkel2004b}.
-This analytic result is confirmed by a thorough experimental evaluation on 104 functions from SPEC2006, containing up to 600 instructions and comprising 90\% of the execution time of the benchmark suite.
-The experiments for the Itanium 2 processor (with a bundle width of six instructions) show that the approach is feasible for functions with some hundreds of instructions, yielding a runtime speed-up of 10\% in comparison with a heuristic global scheduler and 91\% in comparison to optimal local instruction scheduling.
+Winkel demonstrates analytically that the model yields problems which can be solved efficiently with IP techniques because their LP relaxations provide very tight bounds.
+This is achieved by proving that different relaxations of the model (for example disregarding resource capacity constraints) have LP relaxations with guaranteed integral solutions~\cite[Chapter 5]{Winkel2004b}.
+Winkel confirms the analytic results with a dynamic experimental evaluation on the 104 functions of up to 600 instructions that account for 90\% of the execution time in the SPEC2006~\cite{CPU} benchmarks.
+His experiments for the Itanium~2~\cite{McNairy2003} processor (with a bundle width of six instructions) show that the \emph{efficiency} of the IP model makes it feasible to solve functions with hundreds of instructions, yielding a runtime speedup of 10\% compared to a heuristic global scheduler and 91\% compared to optimal local instruction scheduling.
+Although Winkel's model does not directly capture the notion of register pressure, the second solving step is shown to be an effective replacement as it reduces the percentage of spill code from the heuristic global scheduler's 0.8\% to 0.2\%.